DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-24-adding-academic-year-information-to-the-provider-list.md

 We added an 'Academic years' item to the end of the summary list in each provider card.

-This shows all the academic years to which the provider belongs, displayed in reverse chronological order.
+This shows all the academic years the provider belongs to, in reverse chronological order.
 We include the 'next', 'current' and 'last' suffixes where relevant.

 The summary card now contains: